solliancenet/Solliance_AI_Led_business_process_automation/Hands-on lab/Before the HOL - AI Led Business Process Automation.md

     az login
     ```

-2. A message will be displayed asking you to open a new tab in your web browser, navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and to enter a code for authentication.
+2. A message will be displayed asking you to open a new tab in your web browser, navigate to [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) and enter a code for authentication.

    ![A message is displayed indicating to enter an authentication code on the device login page.](media/bhol_devicelogin.png "Authentication message")